ZQuestClassic/zquestclassic.com/content/docs/2.55/index.md

 * Scripts - The new `subscreendata` script type runs while the active subscreen it is assigned to is open.
 Additionally, any widget that is visitable by the selector can be given a [`generic` script](#generic-scripts) to run in `Frozen` mode when a specified button (from A,B,L,R,Ex1-Ex4) is pressed while it is selected.
 * 4 Item Buttons - Quest Rules allow new `X` and `Y` item buttons (which use `Ex1` and `Ex2` respectively) in-engine!

-### Map preview
+### Misc.
+Editor improvements

-The Map preview is no longer limited to using a single palette, and now shows the correct colors for every individual screen.
+* The Map preview is no longer limited to using a single palette, and now shows the correct colors for every individual screen
+* The "Favorite Command" and hotkey systems have merged, so now all commands can be assigned a hotkey
+* A hotkey cheatsheet can be summoned with `Shift`+`/`
+* Strings can be exported and re-imported into the editor via a `.tsv` file, which is easily editable in a spreadsheet program or text editor.
+[Example](https://docs.google.com/spreadsheets/d/197-NSvNQJ174Ri9GVlxYDX4oFp8w1SZbmOXuDohKZZk/edit?usp=sharing)

 ## Scripting